-The Board Nominations & Governance Committee annually reviews diversity within the Westpac Group, including approving diversity and inclusion objectives and overseeing progress in achieving these objectives.
+The Board Nominations & Governance Committee annually reviews diversity within the Group, including approving diversity and inclusion objectives and overseeing progress in achieving these objectives.

-Westpac is a signatory to the 40:40 Vision, and the Board Nominations & Governance Committee approved the Group's measurable objectives (which were in place for this reporting period) for achieving gender diversity in the composition of the Board, Executive Team, General Managers, and workforce generally as follows:
+Westpac is a signatory to the 40:40 Vision, and the Board Nominations & Governance Committee confirmed the Group's measurable objectives (which were in place for this reporting period) for achieving gender diversity in the composition of the Board, Executive Team, General Managers, and workforce generally as follows:

-- achieve 40:40:20 on the Westpac Board; - achieve 40:40:20 in our Executive Team1; - achieve 40% (+/-2%) women in our General Manager population2; - maintain 50% (+/- 2%) Women in Leadership positions3; and - maintain at least 50% (+/- 2%) women in our workforce generally.
+- achieve 40:40:20 on the Westpac Board; - achieve 40:40:20 in our Executive Team1; - achieve 40% (+/- 2%) women in our General Manager population; - achieve 50% (+/- 2%) women in our Senior Leadership2; and - maintain at least 50% women in our workforce generally.
+More information is set out in the table below.